Skip to main content

 The "what," "who" and "why"

-While officially titled “Small Business Lending Data Collection Rule Under the Equal Credit Opportunity Act (Regulation B),” the proposed rule prompting lenders’ consternation will implement Section 1071 of the Dodd-Frank Act.
+While officially titled “Small Business Lending Data Collection Under the Equal Credit Opportunity Act (Regulation B),” the rule prompting lenders’ consternation implements Section 1071 of the Dodd-Frank Act.
 Section 1071 amended Reg B. It requires financial institutions and others to compile, maintain, and submit to the CFPB data points on applications for credit for small businesses, including women-owned and minority-owned small enterprises.

 What’s the purpose of reporting new information about small business loan applications?